Questions and answers related to the financial system, accounting and taxes

 Answer: Natural persons and sole proprietors submit the annual financial report by April 30 of the following year.

-Question: What is the profit tax percentage?
+Question: What is the profit tax rate?

-Answer: The profit tax percentage is 10%.
+Answer: The profit tax rate is 10%.

 Question: What does the Annual Financial Statement contain?